Online Reading Challenge – July

 Hello Fellow Challenge Readers!

 How did your reading go this month?
-Did you read something set in Ireland that you enjoyed?
+Did you read a graphic novel?
 Share in the comments!

 Online Reading Challenge – May